Karinliu/be-assessment-2/README.md

 `• Characteristics` <br>
 `• Your own profile picture ` <br>

-finally the user need to fill in a short questionnaire where they can answer with `yes`, `maybe` or `no`. every question has its own icon.
-So when someone have filled the answer `yes` of `maybe`, the icon will appear by your own profile.
+At last, the user need to fill in a short questionnaire where they can answer with `yes`, `maybe` or `no`.
+Every question has its own icon.
+So when someone have filled the answer `yes` of `maybe`, the icon will appear beneath their profile.

 When you are looking at other peoples profile or someone is looking at your profile, you can easily see all the features that you have in common.